 Note: There are companies that rebuild motors and/or offer rebuild kits.
 These are often just as expensive, or more, than purchasing a new complete pump and motor.

 The average hot tub pump lasts 4-10 years depending on pump quality and how well the water chemistry has been maintained.
-Low pH, alkalinity or excess bromine/chlorine can all cause premature pump failure.
+Low pH, alkalinity or excess bromine/chlorine can all cause early pump failure.

 Test and balance your water weekly to protect your spa equipment from unnecessary damage.